selfxyz/tee-monorepo/kms/derive-server/README.md

 ## License

-This project is licensed under the GNU AGPLv3 or any later version.
+This project is licensed under the Apache License, Version 2.0.
 See [LICENSE.txt](./LICENSE.txt).